 In determining the form and trajectory of its engagement, IDeA adheres to six guiding principles.
 These principles provide the foundation for our pursuit of our ultimate goals.
 They inform our focus in supporting any given endeavour or sector.
-They are as follows: Set a higher standard for achievement and potential in an impactful, measurable way.
+They are as follows:

-Create an open platform of engagement for local partners, international stakeholders, and the government.
+Create an open platform of engagement for local partners, international stakeholders, and the Set a higher standard government. for achievement and potential in an impactful, measurable way.

-Reinforce other projects and impact multiple sectors simultaneously.

 Scale and create a chain reaction of impact over time.

-Exemplify international best practices of design and management.

-profit and charity investment to ensure long-term selfsustainability.
+Reinforce other projects and impact multiple sectors Exemplify simultaneously. international best practices of design and management.
+Use a blend of profit and charity investment to ensure long-term selfsustainability.

-Use a blend of

 Our six guiding principles have profoundly shaped our engagement with partners on work in which we place great pride and commitment.

-Initiatives IDeA supports

-What follows offers some insight on the types of initiative supported by IDeA in 2021
+FROM

+SURVIVAL

+TO REVIVAL

-2021 FROM SURVIVAL TO REVIVAL 2020 was difficult for all, not least Armenia.
+2020 was difficult for all, not least Armenia.
 After seven long months of the COVID-19 pandemic, September 2020 saw largescale armed conflict erupt in and around Nagorno-Karabakh.
 A fragile ceasefire between Armenia and Azerbaijan ended the six-week war.
 But not before 90,000 people had been displaced into Armenia in refugeelike conditions.
 Over a third of Artsakh's population was uprooted by the time the Armenian winter took hold.
 Whilst around 53,000 people had returned to Artsakh by late June 2021, many did so to find homes reduced to rubble, infrastructure destroyed and farmland rendered inaccessible by exclusion or munitions.